-The purpose of the COPMI National Lived Experience Forum is to engage people with lived experience (consumers and carers) and use their experiences and perspectives to inform the planning, implementing and evaluation of the COPMI national initiative.
+The purpose of the COPMI National Lived Experience Forum is to work in collaboration with people with lived experience of mental illness and use their experiences and perspectives to inform the planning, implementing and evaluation of the COPMI national initiative.

 The Forum’s goal is to work in partnership and be a resource for lived experience input into the COPMI national initiative through strong connections with people with lived experience across the Australian states and territories.

 In 2014 our forum members were sought from people with a broad range of perspectives and experiences including: